systers/vms/docs/Installation Guide.md

 ```
 (where x.x is the version number of postgres)

+NOTE: In case you find a file not found error, then the postgresql installation has probably taken place in a different directory.
+Find the file using the following command
+    sudo find / -type f -iname pg_hba\.conf

+Now go the directory where the pg_hba.conf file is present.

 Change the line `local all postgres peer` to `local all postgres md5`

 Also, change the line `local all all peer` to `local all all md5`

+NOTE: In case you dont find the entries, just add the entries as mentioned above.

 After making these changes, make sure to save the file.